South Sudan

 Since April 2023, over 1.1 million people fleeing the conflict in Sudan have crossed into South Sudan, placing additional pressure on overstretched communities and humanitarian systems.
 The World Food Programme (WFP) has supported more than 620,000 of them with fortified biscuits, food or cash assistance, and nutrition support for mothers and young children.

-Today, 7.7 million people – over half the population – are acutely food insecure or worse, with hunger reaching near-record levels.
+A total of 7.56 million people – over half the population – face crisis or worse levels of food insecurity or worse, with hunger reaching near-record levels.
 People in Nasir and Ulang counties in South Sudan are at risk of famine in the coming months, as conflict in Upper Nile State escalates – destroying homes, disrupting livelihoods and impeding the delivery of humanitarian aid.

 Food assistance remains essential to averting a humanitarian catastrophe.
 But it must also serve as a bridge to long-term recovery.
 WFP is working with local civil society and empowering communities – especially women and girls – to build resilience, support peacebuilding and foster self-reliance in the face of relentless adversity.